ashleyyjoseph/levich-interview/README.md

 # Live Bidding Platform

-A real-time auction platform built with Node.js, Socket.io, and React.
+A real-time auction platform built with Node.js, Socket.io, and React JS.
 Users can compete to bid on items in real-time with proper race condition handling and synchronized countdown timers.

 ## Features